A Glimpse Into STEM Summer Schools for the Scientists and Engineers of Tomorrow

 During their 15-day STEM summer programme, the participants get to experience 12 Principal Lectures and demonstrations from leading scientists, including a Nobel Prize Winner Opening Address, seminars, debates, and discussions on scientific topics of worldwide concern.
 4 in-depth lecture sessions, across subjects such as Engineering, Robotics, Biology, Artificial Intelligence, Medicine, Chemistry, Physics, Mathematics, Nano-technology, and Astrophysics.
 Also, 4-day visits to top UK University departments including, Oxford and Cambridge and visits to industrial sites and national research facilities choice of 55 visits and much more.

-In STEM programme, students can engage in enlightening activities and projects with other like-minded members of the community, and exchange their ideas and experiences of the world.
+In the STEM programme, students can engage in enlightening activities and projects with other like-minded members of the community, and exchange their ideas and experiences of the world.
 They participate in seminars, debates, and discussions on scientific topics of worldwide concern.

 The STEM summer camp is supported by a large number of national and worldwide organizations.
-This enables them to pursue vision and advance the younger generation’s interest and commitment to STEM projects and vocations.
+This enables them to pursue the vision and advance the younger generation’s interest and commitment to STEM projects and vocations.

 Mission Discovery is a prestigious STEM learning camp held in July for students aged 14 to 18 years old.
 Held annually at Kings College, London, the universities in Ayrshire and Renfrewshire, Scotland, and in the Rhondda Valley, Wales, Mission Discovery works on a first-come-first-served basis, thus, giving every student an equal opportunity to participate.